Providing Answers, Support and Hope in Wisconsin

-The most common symptoms of lupus (which are the same for men and women) are:
+The most common lupus symptoms (which are the same for men and women) are:

 - Hair loss

 - Fingers and toes turning white or blue and feeling numb when a person is cold or stressed (Raynaud’s Disease)

 Could It Be Lupus?